eiwai81/HapAsmbl/README.md

     - `seqtk`

 ## Protocol
-All steps of the protocol are in the markdown file.
+All steps of the protocol are in the markdown file `haplotype_assembly_protocol.md`.